 Deadlines for Professional Development Grants

-The application and budget forms are available outside the CUPFA office and online.
+Large grant application and budget forms are available below and hardcopies can be found outside the CUPFA office.
 Make sure you read the Professional Development Guidelines carefully to ensure your project and related expenses are eligible.

 Acknowledging CUPFA Professional Development Grants